-Teachable was one of the first platforms to launch in this catagory and remains one of the most popular.
-It got started out of frustration with Udemy (listed below) – in particular, with the way in which Udemy controls information about and access to students.
+Teachable was one of the first online course platforms to launch in this category and remains one of the most popular.
+It was started out of frustration with Udemy (listed below) – in particular, with the way in which Udemy controls information about and access to students.
 In response, the Teachable team has created a platform that enables you to offer online courses “on your website and control your branding, student data, and pricing all from one place.”

-With its basic plan starting at $39 per month (two months free with an annual plan), Podia seems to be rapidly gaining a lot of momentum.
+With its basic plan starting at $39 per month (two months free with an annual plan), Podia seems to be rapidly gaining momentum.
 (Full Podia review here.)

 Basically, Teachery provides you with two rock-solid course templates – a “minimal” template and a sidebar template – and guides you through every step of the process for getting your content into the template and getting set up to sell effectively.
 While it does not have as rich a feature set as some of the options here, that may be exactly what many course creators need to stop dreaming about having a course and imply get started.

 There’s a 14-day free trial (no credit card required) and then the paid plan is either $49 per month or $470 per year.
 (Full Teachery review here.)